melezhik/outthentic-dsl/intro.md

         </triples>
      end:

-Ok, what is wrong with both match_lines() and captures() is what they _bind_ to the latest check expressions, so if we need _accumulate_ data for all the text block we stuck and probably need something better.
+Ok, what is _wrong_ with both match_lines() and captures() is what they _bind_ to the latest regular expression check, so if we need _accumulate_ the matched data for all the expressions inside a block it would be hard to do.

-Here we gave to use stream() function.
+Let's consider a stream() function which acts _like_ match_lines() function with two essentials adjustments:

+* it accumulates previously matched data
+* it consider group context - it means it group matched data by original blocks ( text blocks or ranges - see further about ranges )

 Let's rewrite our latest code